Welcome to

 CSCI 1440/2440 lectures are held on Wednesdays from 3 PM to 5:30 in CIT 368.
 Lecture notes are posted on the course web page, as are weekly readings that reinforce the lecture materials.

 Students will be assigned weekly, written homework exercises, due on Tuesday nights at 11:59 PM.
-To enhance the learning process, we recommend that students collaborate on homeworks within the collaboration policy.
+To enhance the learning process, we recommend that students collaborate on homeworks, respecting the limits of the collaboration policy.

 During each class, the TAs will run something akin to "section".
-During these sections, they will briefly review the week's lecture and lab materials, after which they will lead an interactive discussion of the ongoing and recently-submitted homework exercises.
-These sections are a great place to gain insights into how to complete the weekly homework exercises.
+During these sections, they will lead an interactive discussion of the ongoing and recently-submitted homework exercises.
+Participating in these discussions is a great way to gain insights into how to complete the weekly homework exercises.

 The TAs will also lead weekly tutorials at the start of the semester to bring students up to speed on some topics that are not strictly prerequisites, but would be helpful for students to know and love: e.g., linear programming, Markov decision processes.

 The course will culminate in a final project that involves writing as well as programming, and students are assessed along both of these dimensions (and others, like creativity).
-Students will present their final projects to the class during the allocated final exam slot.
-All students are required to both present and be present for their fellow students' presentations.
+Consistent with all the other assignments in this course, students are invited to work in pairs.
+Groups will present their final projects to the class during class time during reading week (Wednesday, May 1, 3-5:30 pm).
+All students are required both to present and be present for their fellow students' presentations.
 The penalty for failing to appear is severe (e.g., failing the class).

 There are no exams in CSCI 1440/2440.
 Students are evaluated based on their participation during lecture and in labs, and their performance on weekly written homework exercises, programming assignments, and the final project.